Valid model-free spatial prediction: Introduction

-For both the global and local formulations, our proposed method is model-free, robust, and computationally feasible for large datasets.
+For both the global and local formulations, our proposed method is computationally feasible for large datasets and model-free in the sense that its validity does not depend on a correctly-specified model.
 In Sections~\ref{s:sim} and \ref{s:app}, we show using real and simulated data that the proposed methods outperform both standard global Kriging and local approximate Gaussian process regression \citep[laGP;][]{gramacy2015local} for non-stationary and non-Gaussian data.
-In addition to be useful for spatial applications, it is also a major advance in conformal prediction to the case of dependent data, and establishes the conditions on the spatial sampling design and data-generating mechanism that ensure validity---or at least approximate validity---of the conformal prediction intervals.
+In addition to be useful for spatial applications, it is also an advancement in conformal prediction to the case of dependent data, and establishes the conditions on the spatial sampling design and data-generating mechanism that ensure (approximate) validity of the conformal prediction intervals.

+The remainder of this paper is organized as follows.
+Section~\ref{s:back} reviews spatial and conformal prediction.
+Sections \ref{s:GSCP} and \ref{s:LSCP} introduce the proposed methods, which are examined using simulations in Section \ref{s:sim} and a real data analysis in Section \ref{s:app}.
+Additional numerical and theoretical results, along with all proofs, are given in the Supplemental Materials.